roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© Cori and Ben looked around for a few minutes while Beverly went into the back room.
+Cori and Ben looked around for a few minutes while Beverly went into the back room.
 Ben selected a couple of crotchless thong panties, some stockings and a garter belt.
 Again, Cori already had these things, but she could always use more and this was good business, the kind that got them special treatment from people like Beverly.

  The first item Beverly brought out was a catsuit.
 Cori had a couple catsuits, but not many, and none quite like this.
 She went into the dressing room and Ben went with her — another perk of doing good business.
 She quickly stripped out of her clothes — with Ben's helping hands , of course — and pulled on the catsuit.
 It was tight, but not skin tight.
 It was made out of black leather that was shiny and molded to her curves.
 It extended from her neck, which it encircled like a turtleneck sweater, to her wrists and ankles.
 All that was left exposed were her feet, hands and head.